 We heard from Dr. Goichi Miyoshi who came from Japan on FOXG1’s role in Autism.

 Various mouse experiments showed that FOXG1 deletion in specific neurons in mice tended to make these mice avoid social interactions.
 His experiments will help create a behavioral guide that other scientists can use when phenotyping FOXG1 syndrome in animal models.

 Dr. Roberta Cilio joined us all the way from University of Louvain in Brussels and spoke about the importance of identifying clinical endpoints that really measure a patient's improvement in symptoms.
 Dr. Cilio stressed the importance of this information long before even designing a clinical trial and pushed scientists to think about clinical endpoints when devising experiments in animals.

-The first FOXG1 Symposium brought together basic scientists, gene therapists, and clinicians focused on FOXG1 syndrome.
+The first FOXG1 Symposium brought together an array of basic scientists, gene therapists, and clinicians focused on FOXG1 syndrome.